The Attorney - Cover

 “Didn’t it become obvious that I wasn’t going to accept anything less than the policy limits and if so why didn’t you increase the offer to the policy limits which had been authorized?”

 “As I said I was trying to save the company some money.
 There was also the issue of what we pay on claims which are always discussed at our monthly meetings.
-Darleen brings that up to our attention since she says that is part of her performance evaluation which affects her salary and her bonus.”
+Darleen brings that to our attention since she says that is part of her performance evaluation which affects her salary and her bonus.”

 The witness was turned over to Connelly.
 His questions again tried to make the point that this was just normal business practice in trying to save the company some money and testing the low range in negotiating claim settlements.
-Thad could see him playing to the jury as he did his questioning.

 After introducing Gunn to the jury and having him testify how he became involved, Thad asked him if he ever sent a report to the insurance company on this lawsuit.
 He said he did send a lengthy report after he initially reviewed the file.
 Thad asked him to read the last paragraph of his report.